Frequently Asked Questions

 Please review the section on transcripts in How to Apply.

 If it is a few pages over 25, please go ahead and upload it.
-If it is much longer, please check with Ryan Tunkel, Admissions and Communications Manager.
+If it is much longer, please check with CCT Admissions.

 You may submit two writing samples if they are each under 15 pages.
-If you have other concerns, please check with Ryan Tunkel, Admissions and Communications Manager.
+If you have other concerns, please check with CCT Admissions.

 No. The review committee will need to see a sample of only your writing.
 Bear in mind that the purpose of the writing sample is to show how well you handle high-level academic writing and produce original critical analysis.